jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 * Look at them side-by-side...

 ![ruby js test side by side](img/ruby-js-side-by-side.png)

+images are helpful! gonna do more of this in my lesson

 Ruby aside, does this Jasmine test remind you of anything from WDI weeks 1-2?
 * Getting some strong callback vibes from this...